BraneShop/BraneShop.github.io/src/draft-posts/Braneshop-A-Living-Business-Part-3.md

 author: Noon van der Silk
 image: /images/blog/living-business/patterns.png
 imageDescription: Rough grouping of <i>Patterns</i> for Braneshop.
-date: 2019-10-25
+date: 2019-11-07
 preview: Continued thoughts on the organisation of Braneshop (part 3 of 3).
+Not the final word, just a start!
 tags: thoughts, living-business
 ---

 <ul class="normal">
 <li>[Part 1 of 3 - Inspiration](/posts/Braneshop-A-Living-Business-Part-1.html)</li>
 <li>[Part 2 of 3 - The Idea: A Living Business](/posts/Braneshop-A-Living-Business-Part-2.html)</li>
-<li>[Part 3 of 3 - Patterns for Braneshop](/posts/Braneshop-A-Living-Business-Part-2.html) (this page)</li>
+<li>[Part 3 of 3 - Patterns for Braneshop](/posts/Braneshop-A-Living-Business-Part-3.html) (this page)</li>
 </ul>

 In the final installment of this series, we look at a few of the "patterns"